ivyroot/CDK-TYPESCRIPT-SERVERLESS-POSTGRESQL/README.md

 This app is created as a devlog of my own progress in building serverless applications and is intended for educational use only.

+Note that the database name is set to "YOUR_DATABASE_NAME" inside lib/aws-app-test-1-stack.ts.

 @ivyroot